Arguments

 Methods

-Implementation of the generic tidyr::drop_na() function.
+Implementation of the generic tidyr::drop_na() method.

 SpatVector